GeekAnnoyed/freezing-nemesis/README.md

 ** WARNING THIS CODE IS AWFUL! **

-I take no resonsiblity for killing for your Teensy, kittens or making you crash in XPlane :)
+I take no resonsiblity for killing for your Teensy or kittens

 ** WARNING THIS CODE IS AWFUL **